alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 ! - [x] Move paste button left in the url textbox
 ! - [x] Move the randomize button to top right
 ! - [x] "List the things being discussed"
-! - [ ] change app navigation to have task bar at the bottom ! - [ ] change the response output to look easier to read ! - [ ] prompt engineer the ai to bold important things
+! - [ ] change the response output to look easier to read
+! - [ ] prompt engineer the ai to bold important things
 ! - [ ] prompt engineer the ai to categories the video and give different subheadings for each catercorisation